Approximating optimization problems in graphs with locational uncertainty: Introduction

 More formally, we are interested in the class $\PBFAMILY$ of deterministic combinatorial optimization problems that can be formulated as~\ref{eq:CO}.
 Any $\Pi\in \PBFAMILY$ represents a specific problem, such as the shortest path or the minimum spanning tree.
-An instance of problem $\Pi$ is defined by its input $I=(\GG,\additionalInput,\uu,\ddet)$, where $\GG$ is an undirected simple graph, $\additionalInput$ contains problem-specific additional inputs, $\uu\in\Metric^{n}$ denotes the position of the vertices, and $\ddet$ is a (symmetric) matrix recording the distance between each pair $u,u'\in\bigcup_{i\in \VV}\{u_i\}$.
-Thus, $\G$ contains the subsets of edges of $\GG$ that satisfy the constraints specific to $\Pi$ for input $I$.
-As an example, for the Shortest Path problem (\DELTASP), the additional input $\additionalInput=\{s,t\}$ consists of the origin and destination vertices, so the objective is to find an $s-t$ path $P$ minimizing $c(\uu,P)$.
-In the Minimum Spanning Tree problem (\DELTAMST), $\additionalInput=\emptyset$, and the objective is to find a spanning tree $T$ minimizing $c(\uu,T)$.
-Notice that providing the distance matrix explicitly in the input avoids (i) providing $(\Metric,d)$ as part of the input, which may not be straightforward in some cases (e.g., if $(\Metric,d)$ is a Riemannian manifold), (ii) discussing the complexity of computing the distances which again might involve solving difficult optimization problems.
+An instance of problem $\Pi$ is defined by its input $I=(\GG,\additionalInput,\uu,\ddet)$, where $\GG$ is an undirected simple graph, $\additionalInput$ contains problem-specific additional inputs, and $\ddet$ is the distance matrix of the set $\bigcup_{i\in \VV}\{u_i\}$.
+We denote by $\G(I)$ the set of all subgraphs (not necessarily induced) of $\GG$ that satisfy the constraints specific to $\Pi$ for input $I$.
+For instance, for the Shortest Path problem (\DELTASP), the additional input $\additionalInput=\{s,t\}$ consists of the origin and destination vertices, while $\additionalInput=\emptyset$ in the Minimum Spanning Tree problem (\DELTAMST).
+Notice that considering the distance $d$ as a matrix and providing it explicitly in the input avoids (i) providing $(\Metric,d)$ as part of the input, which may not be straightforward in some cases (e.g., if $(\Metric,d)$ is a Riemannian manifold), (ii) discussing the complexity of computing the distances which again might involve solving difficult optimization problems.